 The pregnancy and birth are critical periods for brain development.
 We study whether different pregnancy and birth characteristics are associated with risk of ASD.
 Identifying such associations will shed light on the timing and biological mechanisms contributing to the development of ASD.

-Savant skills, which are defined as “outstanding skills in individuals with otherwise intellectual impairment,” are remarkably common among people with ASD.
-Yet, very little is known about the relationship between these two distinct traits.
-We study the risk factors and characteristics associated with people with both ASD and savant skills to better understand the shared mechanisms underlying these two distinct traits.
+Savant skills, which are defined as “outstanding skills in individuals with otherwise intellectual impairment”, are remarkably common among people with ASD.
+We study the possible mechanisms underlying the manifestation of savant skills in people with ASD.

-Population disparities are a major concern in public health.
-We study population differences in the prevalence of ASD between the Bedouin and Jewish populations living in the Negev.
-We further use sophisticated statistical approaches to what are the factors underlying these population disparities.
+Ethnic disparities are a major concern in public health.
+We study ethnic differences in the prevalence of ASD and access to health services between the Bedouin and Jewish populations living in the Negev.